tolicodes/articles/wip/api-scraping.md

 ```

 ###  Adding rate limiting support
-This is one of the most important parts of API S
+This is one of the most important parts of API Scraping.

 ###  Adding error handling